17 Reasons Why Walmart Bikes Are Only for Kids

 Bike storage

 A $150 bike isn’t a $150 bike.
-When you buy a bike you really need to think about profit margins.
+When you buy a bike you need to think about profit margins.
 The store has to make money, and the manufacturer has to make money too.
 That doesn’t leave an awful lot of room for quality parts.
 Let’s be generous and say that your average Walmart bike only has a 30% markup.
 So in reality you are paying a high price point for a cheap product.

-You can never know just how well a bike fits you, or how well-adjusted you are to a bike if you can’t take her for a test run.
+You can never know just how well a bike fits you, or how well-adjusted you are to a bike if you can’t take it for a test run.
 A quick zip up and down the aisle, if you’re lucky just isn’t going to cut it.
 Unless you want a bike specifically to go up and down a corridor, in which case go ahead and buy the bike.

 Confused man in a supermarket